si-iguana/labkesdakabsukabumi.dpdns.org/README.md

 ![Website Preview](./preview.png)

-Welcome to the official repository for the website of the [Your Institution's Name] Regional Health Laboratory.
+Welcome to the official repository for the website of the BLUD UPTD Klinik Kesehatan Daerah dan Laboratorium Kesehatan Daerah Kabupaten Sukabumi Regional Health Laboratory.
 This project aims to provide a modern, fast, and accessible information platform for the general public, patients, and partners.

 This website is built with a static site approach, ensuring extremely fast performance, high security, and minimal hosting costs.